gsa-central/galaxy-gsa/docker/README.md

 # Galaxy-GSA Docker
 This Docker version is based on [bgruening/galaxy-stable](https://hub.docker.com/r/bgruening/galaxy-stable/)

-With our Galaxy-GSA, you need to install tools dependencies when you run the GSA tools.
+With this version of Galaxy-GSA, you need to install the tools dependencies to run the GSA tools (see the list of dependencies at each tool's help).

 # Usage

-At first you need to install docker.
-Please follow the [very good instructions](https://docs.docker.com/get-docker/) from the Docker project.
+1. First you need to install docker.
+Please follow the instructions from the [Docker project](https://docs.docker.com/get-docker/) or from [our own website](https://github.com/mora-lab/installing/tree/main/docker).

-After the successful installation, all you need to do is:
+2. After a successful installation, all you need to do is:

 ```
+sudo systemctl start docker
-docker run -d -p 8080:80 -p 8021:21 -p 8022:22 moralab/galaxy-gsa
+sudo docker run -d -p 8080:80 -p 8021:21 -p 8022:22 moralab/galaxy-gsa
 ```

-and then visit http://localhost:8080 to check Galaxy-GSA docker.
+3. Open http://localhost:8080/ with a browser.

+The galaxy administrator user is `galaxy` with `galaxy` as password.

 # Galaxy-GSA Docker building